tauri-apps/tauri-docs/docs/guides/building/cross-platform.md

 ## Experimental: Build Windows apps on Linux and macOS

 Tauri v1.3 added a new Windows installer type based on the [NSIS] installer framework.
 In contrast to WiX, NSIS itself can also work on Linux and macOS which makes it possible to build many Tauri apps on non-Windows hosts.
 Note that this is currently considered highly experimental and may not work on every system or for every project.
-Therefore it should only be used as a last resort if local VMs or CI solutions like GitHub Actions don't work for you.
+Therefore it should only be used as a last resort if local VMs or CI solutions like GitHub Actions don't work for you. **Note that, at this time, signing cross-platform builds is currently unsupported.**

 Since Tauri officially only supports the MSVC Windows target, the setup is a bit more involved.